-- Informing Medicaid eligible and potential Medicaid eligible individual or family about the benefits and availability of services provided by Medicaid (including preventive treatment, and screening). - Assisting the Medicaid agency to fulfill the outreach objectives of the Medicaid program by informing individuals, students and their families about health resources available through the Medicaid program. - Providing information regarding Medicaid managed care programs and health plans to individuals and families and how to access that system. - Encouraging families to access medical/dental/mental health services provided by the Medicaid program.

-- Providing information about Medicaid screening that will help identify medical conditions that can be diagnosed and treated early (e.g., dental, vision), before they become more serious and the treatment more costly. - Helping individual or family use health resources, including their own talents and knowledge, effectively and efficiently. - Developing and/or compiling materials to inform individual or family the Medicaid program and how and where to obtain those benefits.
+- Assisting the Medicaid agency to fulfill the outreach objectives of the Medicaid program by informing school personnel, community organizations, students and their families about health resources available through the Medicaid program. - Providing information regarding Medicaid managed care programs and health plans to school personnel, community organizations, and families and during outreach service on how to access the system. - Encouraging school personnel and contractors that support families to access medical/dental/mental health services provided by the Medicaid program. - Providing information about Medicaid screening that will help identify medical conditions that can be diagnosed and treated early (e.g., dental, vision behavioral/social), before they become more serious and the treatment costlier. - Providing information that would help school personnel assist individuals or families to use health resources, including their own talents and knowledge, effectively and efficiently. - Developing and/or compiling materials to inform individual or family the Medicaid program and how and where to obtain those benefits.
 This activity should not be used when Medicaid-related materials are already available (such as through the Medicaid agency).
-As appropriate, developed outreach materials should have prior approval of the Medicaid agency. - Distributing literature about the benefits, eligibility requirements, and availability of the Medicaid program. - Informing individuals with disabilities about the availability of Medicaid services. - Present information on medical services at health fairs. - A nurse speaking at a community function about early detection of health problems. - A health educator or nurse talking to a parenting group about mental illness and signs to look for in adolescents.
+As appropriate, developed outreach materials should have prior approval of the Medicaid agency. - Distributing literature about the benefits, eligibility requirements, and availability of the Medicaid program that serve school aged children and youth. - Informing individuals with disabilities about the availability of Medicaid services. - Present information on medical services at health fairs. - OSAH staff speaking at a community function about early detection of health problems. - Providing information about evidenced based programs and services for mental and behavioral health in the school aged population. - Providing analysis of school health related services and impact to Medicaid eligible population for legislative consideration and analysis. - Conducting seminars and presentations to parents and community members on: - Identification of physical disabilities and other medical conditions that can be corrected or ameliorated by services covered through Medicaid. - Providing training on where and how to seek assistance through the Medicaid system